roy-ganz/toql/guide/src/3-api/3-query.md

 let q3 = query!(User, "*, {}", k);
 ```

-With multiple keys, you can do this:
+With multiple keys you can do this:
 ```
 use toql::prelude::{query, Query};